Spiritdude/SQL2FS/README.md

-# SQL2FS
+# SQL2FS - Mapping SQL as a File System

-Mapping SQL (PostgreSQL & MySQL) to a filesystem . . . because it's possible, and because it's how it should work.
+Mapping SQL (PostgreSQL, MySQL, SQLite) to a file system . . . because it's possible, and because it's how it should be done.
 ```
 % sql2fs --backend=mysql my_database
 % cd my_database/